This document describes details about the supported aggregate functions in TiDB.

 ||Return a concatenated string|

 GROUP BYclause, it is equivalent to grouping on all rows.
+For more information see TiDB handling of GROUP BY.

-TiDB does not currently support
+TiDB dose not support any

-GROUP BY modifiers such as
+GROUP BY columns.

 ONLY_FULL_GROUP_BY enabled because the non-aggregated column “b” in the